MadlyFX/Frunkduino/README.md

 * Second row of header breakouts, so you can solder to pins even after headers are installed
 * A full sized USB-A connector positioned to plug directly into the Index

+The MCU is an ATSAMD51 running at 120MHz.
+I figured a high-end headset needs a high-end MCU :)

 All created in the free version of Diptrace.
 A new Arduino board definition will be required to use the MOSFET, which does not exist as of yet.